 As a professionally trained Hypnobabies instructor and leader of a non-profit Cesarean and VBAC support group, I've been supporting families with evidence-based information in the Chicagoland area for a few years.
-Through this journey, I've been honored to be invited to a few of my students births.
-Recently, I decided to reach out and start offering doula services to all families who are seeking safer and more empowering birth experiences.
+Through this journey, I've been honored to attend over a dozen births, mostly students from my Hypnobabies Classes.

 It is my vision to see all families, both mothers and partners, happy and eager to share how much they enjoyed their birth, no matter which path it took.
 I do believe that all birth can be empowering, whether it's natural in a hospital, induced, cesarean, or at home.
 What's important to me is that every family knows their options and have respectful care that enables them to make the choice that is best for them.
 I am here to be your advocate, your wealth of knowledge, your comfort support, your guiding hand, and your friend.